Go To Uganda!

-While our water projects are installed and managed by our Ugandan partners, our teams help UWP build a bridge between the US and UG that continues to grow stronger each year.
-Team members may find themselves doing any of the following: demonstrating the use of Sawyer PointONE Water Filters; capturing the stories of Ugandans by photo or through writing; participating in celebration services; public speaking; playing with and teaching children; assisting with medical or micro-finance projects; conducting Impact Surveys; sharing music; serving in the slum; assessing recent installations; teaching a variety of basic hygiene skills; basic repairs; listening, loving and laughing!
+UWP send teams to Uganda 2-3 times a year to follow up on recent water project installations and gather stories to share back in the US.
+Water projects are installed and managed by our Ugandan staff.
+Our teams help UWP build a bridge between the US and UG that continues to grow stronger each year.
+Team members may find themselves doing any of the following: demonstrating Sawyer PointONE water filters, capturing the stories of Ugandans by photo or through writing; participating in celebration services; public speaking; and teaching WASH lessons; sharing music; basic repairs; listening, loving and laughing!

 When do teams travel to Uganda?

-We send teams to Uganda 2-3 times each year – generally in February, May, and July/August.
+We send teams to Uganda 2-3 times each year – generally in February and July/August.
 Trip dates may flex by a day or so until the itinerary is finalized.
-Our 2017 trips are scheduled for:
+Our summer 2020 trip is scheduled for:

 How much does it cost to travel to Uganda?

 The cost for a two-week trip to Uganda is $3500.
 The fee includes your entry visa fee, airfare, housing and meals, in-country transportation, travel insurance, as well as the cost of any in-country programs like community gatherings and feeding programs.
 It does not include the cost of obtaining a passport, vaccinations (required or optional) and spending money.
 Most of our travelers raise support money to pay for their trip, and we offer guidance and support from the start!
 Our travelers find that they gain the support of their friends and family quite easily.
 Please note that a $200 deposit is due with application. $700, $2000 and $3500 in total funds are due at 13 weeks, 8 weeks and 2 weeks prior to departure.

 What do I have to do to go to Uganda?